-Dracast Camlux Pro Daylight This looks like a great option.
-I saw one in the store at B&H. It claims a CRI of 95.
-When we measured it, it was actually 97.5! $68 The power supply does not come with it.
-I think I’ll buy one and give it a shot.
-Will report back here later.
+Dracast Camlux Pro Daylight This is a nice little unit, and I have one in my kit.
+It claims a CRI of 95.
+When we measured it, it was actually 95! $68.

 Polarizing Gel –If you need to reduce the reflection caused by silver mirroring in vintage prints, you’ll want to use polarizing gels on your lights. $50

 Note: We welcome input from readers with direct experience using other solutions.
 Send us a note to firstname.lastname@example.org to let us know of additional solutions to add to this page.